Managing Employees’ Performance With KPIs: Metrics Examples And Best Practices For Service Companies

 Monitor the Progress With KPI Measurement Tools

-Track how well your team is coping with the set KPIs in your employee performance management software which allows you to generate a report on each worker.
+Track how well your team is coping with the set KPIs in your repair shop management software, allowing you to generate a report on each worker.
 In Orderry, for example, you can see the number of sales and jobs completed, profit per employee, and overdue work orders by different employees for a time period.
 In addition, you can choose from 8 payroll scenarios to automate the calculation, accrual, and payout of base salaries, including commissions, bonuses, and penalties.

 Screenshot of Payroll settings in Orderry